AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/selectable-textblock.md

   <SelectableTextBlock Margin="0 5" FontStyle="Italic" xml:space="preserve" SelectionBrush="Red">This is a single line.</SelectableTextBlock>
   <SelectableTextBlock Margin="0 5" xml:space="preserve" SelectionStart="3" SelectionEnd="13">This is a multi-line display
     that has returns in it.
-    The text block repects the line breaks as set out in XAML.</SelectableTextBlock>
+    The text block respects the line breaks as set out in XAML.</SelectableTextBlock>
 </StackPanel>
 ```